 - Waterproof backing board and/or marine grade ply

 How Much do Window Repairs Cost?

 Original windows can be a thing of beauty and if you are lucky enough to be renovating a house that still has them in place then you should go to every effort to restore them if you want to retain the character of your home.

-In addition to all of the more obvious jobs associated with house renovations there are also some pretty pricey hidden costs that it is crucial to note when budgeting.
+In addition to all of the more obvious jobs associated with house renovations there are also some pretty pricey hidden or overlooked costs that it is crucial to note when budgeting.
 These include:

 Natasha is Homebuilding & Renovating’s Associate Editor and has been a member of the team for over two decades.
 An experienced journalist and renovation expert, she has written for a number of homes titles.
 She has renovated a terrace and is at the end of the DIY renovation and extension of her Edwardian cottage.
 She is now looking for her next project.

 Get the latest news, reviews and product advice straight to your inbox.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.